 Following are a number of facts about termite species, their identification, biology and behavior, colonies, signs of infestation, and their control.

 - There are three types of termite—drywood, dampwood, and subterranean.

 - As their name implies, subterranean termites, which include the Formosan variety, infest homes from the ground up, directly into damp or damaged wood, or through mud tubes they build along concrete foundations or through crawlspaces.

 When winged, termites are often confused with carpenter ants.
-But they can be differentiated by
+But they can be differentiated by:

-- Termites shed their wings when they find a place to build their nest.
+- Termites shed their wings when they find a place to build their nest

 Termite Biology and Behavior

 The queen, who is the breeder of colony, can live up to 18 years.
 Wood is the main food of all termites, even those that nest primarily in the soil.
 Mulch around a home can increase the potential of termite infestation, as it provides the insects with a means of connecting with the home and keeps the soils moist and temperate.

 The Termite Colony

 Termites live in colonies and build their nests in soil and/or wood.
 A mature colony will have a number of nesting and feeding sites, all connected by tunnels through the wood.
 A single colony can have millions of termites and spread across a half an acre.

 The termites literally eat the wood to build their colonies.
 Because they eat it from the inside out, you may not even know you have them until there is significant structural damage.
 Like carpenter ants, dampwood termites infest wet and damaged wood.
 But drywood termites will infest and damage sound wood and will also eat wallpaper and plastics.
 Drywood insects will tunnel into sound, undamaged wood, though they do need some moisture to survive.

 Termites fly and swarm.
 Signs of termites include mud tubes built by subterranean termites.
 The interior of the wood hollowed out along the grain with dried mud or soil along the tunnels.
 (If tunnels are smooth, you are more likely to have a carpenter ant infestation.)
 You will also notice the appearance of rippling or sunken areas behind wallpaper or other wall covering.

 Because of the skill, equipment, and pesticides needed to eliminate termites, control requires professional treatment.